p2docs/p2docs.github.io/page/boot.md

 {:.anchor}
 The Prop_Hex command is used to load byte data into the hub, starting at $00000, and then execute them.
 Hex bytes must be separated by whitespaces.
 Only the bottom 8 bits of hex values are used as data.

-If the command is terminated with a "~" character, the loader will do a 'COGINIT #0,#0' to relaunch cog 0 (currently running the booter program) with the new program starting at $00000.
+If the command is terminated with a "~" character, the loader will do a `COGINIT #0,#0` to relaunch cog 0 (currently running the booter program) with the new program starting at $00000.

 If the command is terminated with a "?" character, the loader will send either a "." character to signify that the embedded checksum was correct, in which case it will run the program as "~" would have.
 Or, it will send a "!" character to signify that the checksum was incorrect, after which it will wait for a new command.